Forever GI Bill: Benefits, Eligibility, & Changes

 The VA will provide up to 9 months of additional Post-9/11 GI Bill benefits for those who:

-- The program will need to be for a standard, undergraduate college degree in biological or biomedical science, physical science, science technologies or technicians, computer and information science and support services, mathematics or statistics, engineering, engineering technologies or an engineering-related field, a health profession or related program, a medical residency program, an agriculture science program or natural resources science program, or other subjects and fields that are identified by the VA as meeting national needs.
+• The program must be for a standard, undergraduate college degree in biological or biomedical science, physical science, science technologies or technicians, computer and information science and support services, mathematics or statistics, engineering, engineering technologies or an engineering-related field, a health profession, or related program, a medical residency program, an agriculture science program or natural resources science program, or other subjects and fields that the VA identifies as meeting national needs.

-Priority will be given to those who are entitled to 100% of the Post-9/11 GI Bill benefits and to those that require the most credit hours.
+Priority will be given to those who are entitled to 100% of the Post-9/11 GI Bill benefits and to those who require the most credit hours.
 The VA can pay for each eligible individual for up to nine months of additional benefits.
-The total cannot exceed $30,000.
-The VA will not be authorized to issue any Yellow Ribbon payments.
-These benefits cannot be transferred.
-This will go into effect on August 1, 2019.
+The total cannot exceed $30,000 which was the dollar amount verifiable at press time.
+Your experience may vary.

 Purple Heart Recipients

-Those who have been honorably discharged and were also awarded a Purple Heart, on or after September 11, 2001, will be entitled to Post-9/11 GI Bill benefits at the 100% level for up to 36 months.
-This started August 1, 2018.
+Those honorably discharged and awarded a Purple Heart on or after September 11, 2001, may qualify for Post-9/11 GI Bill benefits at the 100% level for up to 36 months.

 Reserve Component Benefits

 Those who have served as Guard or Reserve members under 10 U. S. C. 12304a and 12304b will be able to receive Post-9/11 GI Bill benefits.
-You may use this entitlement to pursue a course of education beginning on or after August 1, 2018.
+You may use this entitlement to pursue a course of education.
 This applies to service in the Armed Forces on or after June 30, 2008.

 Reserve Duty That Counts Toward Post-9/11 Eligibility

-Any time a Reservist was ordered to active duty to receive authorized medical care, be medically evaluated for a disability, or complete a Department of Defense (DoD) healthcare study on or after September 11, 2001, will now count as active duty toward eligibility for the Post-9/11 GI Bill program.
-You may use this entitlement to pursue a course of education beginning on or after August 1, 2018.
+Any time a Reservist was ordered to active duty to receive authorized medical care, be medically evaluated for a disability, or complete a Department of Defense (DoD) healthcare study on or after September 11, 2001, may now count as active duty toward eligibility for the Post-9/11 GI Bill program.

 Yellow Ribbon Extension to Active Duty Service members

-As of August 1, 2022, active duty service members may use the Yellow Ribbon program.
+Active duty service members may use the Yellow Ribbon program.
+This is a benefit previously not offered to those still serving.

 RELATED: